 - The address where the penalty charge must be sent

-2. The parking offence didn’t occur (for example you weren’t on a yellow line, you were loading, you had a pay-and-display ticket but it wasn’t seen or signs were misleading or not visible)
+2. The parking offence didn’t occur (for example you weren’t actually on a yellow line, or you were loading)

 3. There were exceptional circumstances